zengjixiang/jina/docs/concepts/serving/executor/containerize.md

 You can also build a Docker image yourself and use it like any other Executor.
 There are some requirements on how this image needs to be built:

-- Jina must be installed inside the image.
+- Jina-serve must be installed inside the image.
-- The Jina CLI command to start the Executor must be the default entrypoint.
+- The Jina-serve CLI command to start the Executor must be the default entrypoint.

 ## Prerequisites